retry51776/notes/psychology/nervous.md

 - Terminals
 - Synapse

+2500 Synapse when born; 15000 Synapse when 3 years old; 7000 Synapse when adult;

 ### Axon Guidance
 > "Growth cone" has receptor detects near by "molecular cues", molecular cues attracts more mRNA is direction, which produces more protiens to steer axon growth path.